Ice Skate Brownies

 - In a large bowl, beat sugar and eggs until light and lemon-colored.
 Beat in the melted white chocolate, vanilla and salt.
 Stir in flour.
 Fold in 1-1/2 cups of chocolate chips and reserved chopped white chocolate.

-- Spoon batter into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon batter into a greased 15x10x1-in. baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - Trace an ice skate pattern onto tracing paper with pencil and cut out.
 Trace around pattern onto cardboard and cut out for template.